Barr blasts FBI’s Trump probe, accuses investigators of ‘gross abuse’

 Barr made it clear that he does not know for sure that there was political bias.

-"I don't know what the motivations were," he said, stating it is premature to make a determination on that.
+"I don't know what the motivations were," he said, stating it is premature to make a determination.

 "That's why we have Durham," Barr said, referring to the ongoing investigation by Connecticut U.S. Attorney John Durham, which is broader in scope than Horowitz's review.

 "Durham is able to look at all the evidence," Barr said.
 He specifically referred to Durham's ability to talk to other government agencies and private parties, and to compel testimony.

 Barr’s remarks echo what he said in a blistering NBC interview earlier Tuesday.